Heating and Cooling

 • Crescent Road Data Center

-• Kellogg Hotel & Conference Center (meeting rooms and hotel rooms only)
+• Kellogg Hotel & Conference Center (meeting and hotel rooms only)

 • Henry Center for Executive Development (meeting rooms only)

-• Breslin Student Events Center (only arena, practice gyms, coaches' offices)
+• Breslin Student Events Center (arena, practice gyms, and coaches' offices)

 • Munn Ice Arena (ice arena and coaches' offices)